Software-Engineering-567/Document/README.md

 # Document
-please download and open with WORD
+please download document.rtf and open with Word